Watts-Lab/task-mapping/Categorization problem.md

 > Document or generate the visual stimuli seen by participants when performing this task.
 Provide screenshots or illustrations.

 ## Materials for alternative versions of the experiment
+> Twelve different stimulus conditions were used in the experiment (Training 1, Training 2, B, C, D, E, F, G, H, I, J and K).
+Each experimental group received the same two sets of training stimuli plus a combination of three of the other stimuli sets in a random order (e.g. BCD, BDI, CHK, and DHJ).
 > ![Stimulus1B](images/Stimulus1B.jpg)
 > ![Stimulus1D](images/Stimulus1D.jpg)
 > ![Stimulus1H](images/Stimulus1H.jpg)